cyberdnevnik/cyberdnevnik.github.io/_posts/2023-11-19-cybersecurity-skills-gap.md

 If you want to read more in detail visit Fortinet Cybersecurity Skills Gap report

-## What does this gap mean for me and ow can I help fill it?
+## What does this gap mean for me and how can I help fill it?

 This gap consists of many different fields and some of those are:
-**1. Cloud Security:** Deals with protecting data, applications, and services stored in the cloud.
+1. **Cloud Security:** Deals with protecting data, applications, and services stored in the cloud.

 2. **Endpoint Security:** Concerned with securing end-user devices like computers, mobile devices, and IoT devices.